Paul Izzo

+Izzo graduated from Rostrevor College in 2012.
 Izzo played youth football at the Australian Institute of Sport before making his professional debut for Adelaide United.
 In 2015, he joined Central Coast Mariners before returning to Adelaide United in 2017.

-He has appeared numerous times for the Australian under-20 side.

 Club career

 Adelaide United

 Izzo made his professional debut against the Central Coast Mariners away at Bluetongue Stadium on 1 December 2012, replacing Eugene Galeković who was unavailable as a result of international duties.
-His first home game appearance for Adelaide United was against Melbourne Victory on 7 December 2012.
+His first home game appearance for Adelaide United was against Melbourne Victory on 7 December 2012, in a 4-2 win.

 Central Coast Mariners

 Izzo was released by Adelaide United on 8 July 2015, and subsequently signed with the Mariners for two years.

 Return to Adelaide United

 In April 2017, Izzo returned to hometown club Adelaide United on a three-year contract.

 Xanthi

 In October 2020, Izzo was transferred to Greek club Xanthi for an undisclosed fee, following a few Australian players and coach Tony Popovic.